Go to

 "If the FDA did regulate tattoos and they were made of safe materials, sterile, well tolerated by the skin, and could be removed, it would be a game-changer. ...I still love the idea of a safe removable tattoo.
 What I learned from this is that when you come up with an idea make sure you understand the ecosystem that the invention has to fit into.

 Tortured language obscures the obvious: remove tattoo ink pigments from the market that cannot be successfully removed by Lasers.
-The words in the Act “removal by the consumer” makes it clear that Tattoo is the target, an about-face of their historic 80 year recognition of Tattoo.
-The FDA looks as if it is being used to ban the use of color pigments in tattoo in the US
+The words in the Act “removal by the consumer” makes it clear that Tattoo is the target, an about-face of their historic 80 year recognition of the peo[le owning Tattoo.
+The FDA looks as if it is being used to ban the use of color pigments in tattoo in the US following the UK and EU.

 “…the most significant expansion of the FDA's authority…since…1938: